wnameless/spring-boot-up-data-mongodb/README.md

 carRepository.save(car);
 ```

-After enable spring-boot-up-data-mongodb, we only need to build up the replationship between documents.
+After enable spring-boot-up-data-mongodb, we only need to focus on the relationships between documents.
 ```java
 car.setEngine(engine);
 engine.setMotor(motor);